SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 The **Manifest.XML** is the primary descriptor for metadata within the package, and provides the list/folder/item hierarchy, along with metadata for the items including references back to users and groups defined in the **UserGroupMap.XML** file.
 There may be more than one **Manifest.XML** file (which can be identified using different file names to uniquely identify them), and all are found by the import pipeline through references within the **SystemData.XML** file’s ManifestFile entries.

-The main requirements for **Manifest.XML** to be possible to successfully import through the pipeline is that the Web Id and Document Library ID/List ID be consistent with the target location.
+The main requirements for **Manifest.XML** to be able to successfully import through the pipeline is that the Web Id and Document Library ID/List ID be consistent with the target location.
 If a Web ID is used which doesn’t match the target location, errors will occur because the parent web for the import operation cannot be found.

 Likewise, an incorrect Document Library ID/List ID will prevent the importation into the target Document Library or List.
 IDs should never be reused within the same site collection, so same packages should not be imported to the same target site collection regardless of the destination web.

 For individual files and folders within the document library or list, their identifiers should be consistent between import events to the same location.
-Specifically, performing an import of a package generated form a file share would initially require generating new GUIDs for each file and folder, along with matching GUIDs for the list items that represent them.
+Specifically, performing an import of a package generated from a file share would initially require generating new GUIDs for each file and folder, along with matching GUIDs for the list items that represent them.
 Therefore, performing a second import against the same target using the same package would keep the same IDs, but performing a second import against the same target using a new package for the same content would result in ID conflicts and import errors for all items in conflict.

-The initial generated package from a file share is effectively a form of record for the original generated IDs and can potentially be used as a reference for follow up package generation to prevent ID collisions when unintended, and to allow like IDs to ensure correct overwrite, deletion or move activities.
+The package generated initially from a file share is effectively a form of record for the original generated IDs and can potentially be used as a reference for follow up package generation to prevent ID collisions when unintended, and to allow like IDs to ensure correct overwrite, deletion or move activities.

 ### Requirements.XML